Ctrl-X/Siribro/README.md

 * `input()`
 ```
 If you provide a parameter to the input, then Siribro will save the answer into the `siribro.answers[]` array with the name of your param as the index.
-Given the user has provided an input, then the discussion will proceed.
-There is one exception to that behavior : Decision (see **Decisions** section).

 ```markdown
 * `input(city)` // siribro.answers["city"] will contain the answer of the user
 ```
+As soon as the user has provided a value, then the discussion will proceed.
+There is one exception to that behavior : Decision (see **Decisions** section).

 #### Decisions
 Usually a discussion is not linear.
 Based on the answers, Siribro need take decision to adapt the following discussion path.
+Tips : You should always ask closed questions (yes/no type or with a reduced set on possibility) if you want to achieve a smooth decision flow.

 To create a discussion branch, you will have to use an ordered list notation and indent to the right all child path like this :
 ```markdown
 * `input()`